ZhijingY/ese5190-2022-lab2b-esp/lab/03_sequencer/README.md

 ## How the prototype works

-Once the program starts, on the console it will ask the user to input the register address and decide whether to read or write.
-Then it will perform the expected reading or writing, and print a confirmation message on the screen.
+Once the program starts, on the console it will ask the user to type c to start recording the BOOT button pressing for 10 seconds, then the sequence will be replayed.

 ## Code